wrappid/.github/profile/README.md

 -->
 ## 4. Get started with `Wrappid` Project(s)

 `Wrappid` Framework supports building frontend, backend (API middleware & DB handling) and business specific modules.
-The framework helps generate the below:
+Wrappid-Toolkit enables us to generates boilerplate applications.

 1. Frontend - `<wrappid>-app`
 2. Backend - `<wrappid>-service`
 3. Modules - `<wrappid>-module`

+> **_Note:_** _It is understood that you have installed wrappid toolkit and initialized it successfully_

 Run the below command to initialize a `Wrappid` project with a specified project name.